yormng/nozz/README.md

 # User manual

 Upload the official original images of the provided software packages "nozz-v1.0.iso" and "CentOS-7-x86_64-dvd-1810.iso" to the CentOS 7.6 1810 server, configure the local yum source, and delete the remaining online sources.
 Download nozz's exclusive RPM package to generate scripts.
 Finally, execute the script in normal order.
+Customize the system environment variables in "/etc/nozz/openrc.sh", and execute the installation script using the absolute path, take "nozz-sg" for example, /usr/local/bin/iaas-pre-host.sh.
 If the user does not install "nozz-sg", it is worth noting that some components have different scripts to execute on different nodes, such as "nova", "neutron", "cinder", etc. do not execute the same script on the same node repeatedly.